 PTCB certificants are required to recertify to maintain certification.
 Some employers and/or State Boards of Pharmacy require CPhTs to maintain their PTCB Certification.
 The purpose of recertification is to ensure that pharmacy technicians stay current in pharmacy practice through the completion of Continuing Education (CE) and/or training, skill and competency assessments.
-Beginning October 2019, all CPhTs must have an e-Profile ID on file with PTCB in order to recertify.
+CPhTs must have an NABP e-Profile ID on file with PTCB before they recertify.
 Certificants who do not have an e-Profile ID will not be able to recertify or reinstate their credential.
 To obtain an NABP e-Profile ID, visit NABP.pharmacy.
 The complete Recertification Policy is available in Appendix H.

 According to the Accreditation Council for Pharmacy Education (ACPE), continuing pharmacy education is, “a structured educational activity designed or intended to support the continuing development of pharmacists and/or pharmacy technicians to maintain and enhance their competence.
 Continuing pharmacy education (CPE) should promote problem-solving and critical thinking and be applicable to the safe practice of pharmacy.”

 PTCB has determined that all CE providers accredited by the Accreditation Council for Pharmacy Education (ACPE) satisfy the requirement of pertaining to pharmacy technician-specific and sterile compounding subject matter.
 Other CE programs will be accepted if PTCB determines that they pertain to pharmacy technician-specific and/or sterile compounding subject matter.
 Certificants should carefully review the criteria for acceptable CE.
 Certificants who are unsure about whether PTCB will accept a CE activity should refer to the Recertification Policy.